 - Capable of achieving a sufficiently broad contrast ratio.

-If you’re looking for a TV that’s capable of doing these things, then we highly recommed that you take a look at the LG 2018 C8 OLED 4K Ultra HD Smart TV.
+If you’re looking for a TV that’s capable of doing these things, then we highly recommed that you take a look at the TCL 43P639K 4K Ultra HD Smart TV.